atlanta-android-club/Code-Of-Conduct/README.md

 * Ask for tips / help with avoiding making the offense in the future.
 * Apologize and ask forgiveness.

 Failing to follow the community guidelines as described in this document carries consequences.
-For minor infractions, you may be temporarily suspended from the Slack.
+For minor infractions, you may be temporarily suspended from events or the Slack.
 Upon repeat offenses, or if the community believes you are not acting in good faith, you may be asked to leave permanently.

 ### Privacy
 * All conversations are private unless otherwise specified.
 * If you wish to share a conversation, or part of one, you must get permission from each person involved.

-### Best Practices
-* Stay on topic.
-The goal of the AAC Slack is to facilitate discussion of things relating to Android development.
-This could be about marketing, business, server-side programming, or other things that may be important to an Android developer.
-For off-topic topics go to #random
-* If you have a technical question, please try and figure it out before posting here.
-If you're having trouble, all questions are welcome.
-* Before asking any questions, please check if there's a channel for it before asking in #general-talk
-* Job posting can be posted in #hiring only.
-Do not reach out to individuals for hiring purposes.

 **If you experience abuse, harassment, discrimination, or feel unsafe, let a moderator know.
 Here is a list of the current admins:**